 Matter and Energy.
 Objects.
 That is us, the world, the universe and all its life and inhabitants.
 E= mc2.
 Energy and matter are related.
 The equation tells us that energy and mass are, effectively, the same thing, and it also tells us how much energy is contained in a given mass, or vice versa.
 In other words, mass can be thought of as very tightly packed energy.
 That energy and mass are equivalent is quite an extraordinary claim and seems to go against classical laws of conservation, and also in ordinary life is counter-intuitive.
 This is not the way we see the world, ourselves or the things around us.

 Or, Charles Eisenstein, Climate, A New Story, or Sacred Economics.
 Or, many other philosophies especially those written from ecological perspectives and eastern rather than western ways of being.
+Sometimes it is not made clear whether we are talking about two things that relate to each other, or about one thing that has two qualities, or even, one thing that has two qualities contrary to each other at one and the same time.

 It seems to me that “duality” is a question of world view, or mindset, and so it is a question not of “thinking” but about how we think about thinking.